Shadow53/osp_lab3_bryantm1/README.md

 cd [dir] - change directory to the given directory, or `$HOME` if not specified setpath <dir> [dir ...] - set `$PATH` equal to the directory or directories given

+Redirection: Standard and error output can be redirected by adding a `>` and a filename after your command.
+Standard output will be directed to `filename.out` and errors to `filename.err`.

+Example: `pwd > working_directory`